Meningitis is an infection of the membranes covering the brain and spinal cord. This covering is called the meninges.

 Other symptoms that can occur with this disease:

-You cannot tell if you have bacterial or viral meningitis by how they feel.
-Your health care provider must do this.
-Seek prompt attention if you have symptoms of meningitis.
+You cannot tell if you have bacterial or viral meningitis by how you feel.
+Your health care provider must find out the cause.
+Go to the hospital emergency department right away if you think you have symptoms of meningitis.

 Exams and Tests

-If the health care provider thinks you have meningitis, a lumbar puncture (spinal tap) should be done to remove a sample of spinal fluid (cerebrospinal fluid, or CSF) for testing.
+If the provider thinks you have meningitis, a lumbar puncture (spinal tap) should be done to remove a sample of spinal fluid (cerebrospinal fluid, or CSF) for testing.

 Other tests that may be done include: